Convolutional neural network

 How do convolutional neural networks work?

-What are convolutional neural networks used for?
+What are the applications of convolutional neural networks?

 uses of convolutional neural network